temp-somelk/ekunazanu.dev.archive/content/blog/eulers-identity.md

 = 6 + 2i \\\\
 $$

-We can take more examples, but you can see from this that any real numbers and imaginary numbers can be represented using the form $a + bi$.
+We can take more examples, but you can see from this that any real numbers and imaginary numbers can be simplified and represented using the form $a + bi$.
 Another important thing you can notice is that we can represent the the magnitude of the imaginary compenent using real numbers.
-That is, while $bi$ is an imaginary number, $b$ itself is a real number. $a$ is already a real number.
+That is, while $bi$ is an imaginary number, $b$ itself is a real number. $a$ is also already a real number.
 This form $a + bi$, represent a set of real numbers and imaginary numbers, and we call this collective set complex numbers.
 From the above example, we can also deduce that addition of complex numbers is commutative.

 #### Multiplication